-Prof Burkard Sievers is Professor Emeritus of Organization Development in the Schumpeter School for Business and Economics at Bergische University Wuppertal in Germany.
-In his research he focuses on unconscious dynamics in management and organization from a socio-analytic and systemic perspective.
+Prof Burkard Sievers (1942-2022) was Professor Emeritus of Organization Development in the Schumpeter School for Business and Economics at Bergische University Wuppertal in Germany.
+In his research he focused on unconscious dynamics in management and organization from a socio-analytic and systemic perspective.
 In 1995, he was awarded the price for participation by the HBK Bank in Antwerp, Belgium, for his book, Work, Death and Life Itself : Essays on Management and Organisation.

 His writing on ‘motivation as a surrogate of meaning’, ‘leadership as perpetuation of immaturity’, ‘trusting in trust against all reason’ and ‘the management of wisdom in organisations’ and his love for magic dragons (curing the monster) has earned respect in the critical management academic community.